 In those capacities, on a daily basis, I had full regulatory oversight and responsibility for and the application of (i) the regulation of insurance, (ii) captive insurers, and (iii) captive insurance companies and their duties and obligations.

 Applicable Captive Expertise: Legislative.
 In addition to my regulatory background, I have served or am serving in the following legislative capacities, each of which included daily knowledge of and interaction with captives as it related to (i) the regulation of insurance, (ii) captive insurers, and (iii) captive insurance companies and their duties and obligations.

 - Legal Counsel to the Iowa House of Representatives;

 - Chief of Staff at the U.S. House of Representatives,

-- Elected Member of the Florida House of Representatives (currently currently serving my 5th year) where I serve as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative oversight over all insurance operations in the state (as administered by the Florida Office of Insurance Regulation) including those relating to captive insurance;
+- Elected Member of the Florida House of Representatives (formerly) where I serve as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative oversight over all insurance operations in the state (as administered by the Florida Office of Insurance Regulation) including those relating to captive insurance;

 - In addition, I have sat on and served as Vice Chairman of the Civil Justice Subcommittee of the Florida House, which has responsibilities as to Florida laws that establish (among other things) captive insurers at the state law level;